gquintard/varnish-rs/README.md

 Varnish bindings, notably to build vmods, such as:

 - [vmod-reqwest](https://github.com/gquintard/vmod_reqwest): issue HTTP calls from VCL, use dynamic, HTTPS backends (support HTTP2)
-- [vmod-rers](https://github.com/gquintard/vmod_rers): support for dynamic regex, including respone body manipulation
+- [vmod-rers](https://github.com/gquintard/vmod_rers): support for dynamic regex, including response body manipulation
 - [vmod-fileserver](https://github.com/gquintard/vmod_fileserver): serve files directly from disk, without the need for an HTTP backend

-Don't hesitate to open github issues if something is unclear or impractical.
+Don't hesitate to open GitHub issues if something is unclear or impractical.
 You can also join us on [discord](https://discord.com/invite/EuwdvbZR6d).

 ## Requirements